shashankballa/SecONNds/README.md

 - **CMake Version:**
   - If you encounter issues during the build, ensure that your CMake version is 3.10 or higher.
 - **Missing Dependencies:**
-  - If a dependency is missing, the build script should automatically attempt to build it.
+  - If a dependency is missing, the build script should automatically attempt to fetch and build it.
   - If problems persist, manually check the `deps/` and `build/` directories.

 ## Contact